 Volunteer opportunities at Klinic in Brandon

-Crisis line volunteers in Brandon provide telephone counselling on the Klinic Crisis Line, the Manitoba Suicide Line, and (for those with farming backgrounds) the Manitoba Farm & Rural Support Services Line (MFRSS).
+Crisis line volunteers in Brandon provide telephone counselling on the Klinic Crisis Line, the Manitoba Suicide Line, and (for those with farming backgrounds) the Manitoba Farm, Rural & Northern Support Services Line (MFRNSS).
 Volunteers receive approximately 80 hours of crisis intervention training over a three month period.
-MFRSS volunteers take an additional 8 hr orientation to farm and rural issues.
+MFRNSS volunteers take an additional 8 hr orientation to farm and rural issues.
 Additional training for on-line counselling is also available.

 The training is intense, requiring an openness and willingness to look at one’s own attitudes and values.
 Topics covered include: Communication, Counselling, Crisis Intervention, Trauma, Sexuality, Suicide, Depression, Relationships, Sexual Assault, Intimate Partner Violence, Mental Health, and more.
 A 12 month commitment is required following the training, which consists of working one 4-hour counselling shift per week.